 For sole agency we take a commission of 12% + VAT of the total rent and this is payable at the commencement of the tenancy.
 For multi-agency the commission is 14% + VAT.

-We charge £120 (£100 + VAT) to the landlord (the same fee being charged to the tenant(s)) to draw up and organise the signing of the tenancy agreement.
+We charge £150 (£125 + VAT) to the landlord to draw up and organise the signing of the tenancy agreement (we also charge the tenants a signing fee).
 If the landlord provides us with a tenancy agreement drawn up and ready for signing then the fee is £60 (£50 + VAT) to organise the signing of the agreement by the tenant(s).

 We request a minimum marketing period of 4 weeks, whether this be as sole agent or on a multi-agent basis, and for 7 days’ notice in writing or by email if you wish this agency to cease marketing your property after the initial marketing period.